Baker’s Dozen of Tools Startups Can Actually Afford

 The suite of free Google tools startups can use is remarkable, and Google Analytics is one of the best for understanding organic and referral traffic performance, customers, and advertisement campaigns through a collection of data, charts, and other tools.

 Once you have launched a website for your startup business, you will want to measure and improve its SEO performance, including keyword research and analysis, targeted keyword rank tracking, backlink analysis, on-page SEO audits and competitor analysis.
-The WebCEO SEO Platform with its Startup plan will provide you with 15 SEO tools for $99 per month (Sign up for free so you can test the platform with no time limitations).
+The WebCEO SEO Platform with its Startup plan will provide you with 15 SEO tools for $99 per month (Sign up for a free 14-day trial so you can test the platform).

 Grow traffic through list building, heat maps, popup email boxes, and more through this comprehensive, free, website-enhancing tool.
 SumoMe is one of the many affordable tools your startup can use on your way to greatness.